emqx/neuron-docs/en_US/configuration/south-devices/iec61850/libiec61850.md

 ## Install LibIEC61850

-Go to https://github.com/mz-automation/libiec61850 to download the source code, follow the instructions on the project page to compile the source code, here is a demonstration of the compilation and installation on Ubuntu systems.
+Go to [libiec61850 GitHub page](https://github.com/mz-automation/libiec61850) to download the source code, follow the instructions on the project page to compile the source code, here is a demonstration of the compilation and installation on Ubuntu systems.

 ```sh
 $ cd libiec61850